GerritCodeReview/plugins_task/src/main/resources/Documentation/task.md

 A task with a `INVALID` status has an invalid/missing definition or an invalid query.

+A task with a `SKIPPED` status has been skipped while evaluating the task tree based on the [evaluation-threshold](#evaluation-threshold) defined for it.

 Tasks
 -----
 Tasks can either be root tasks, or subtasks.
 Tasks are expected to be